coinam-hd/coinam-client-api-docs/endpoints/auth/RECOVERY.md

 Param | Type |  Description
 --- | --- | ---
-country | string | Currently select country code for recovery phone phone | string/NULL | Phone number without country code prefix
+phone | string/NULL | Phone number in format +1.234567 (where +1 is dialCode and 234567 is the actual phone number)

 ### Errors